Mac System Preferences/System Settings Not Responding? 8 Fixes

 2. Remove System Preferences/System Settings from Dock

-Right-click the System Preferences/System Settings icon>Options>Remove from Dock.
+Right-click the System Preferences/System Settings icon > Options > Remove from Dock.

 Remove System Settings from Dock

-3. Launch System Preferences via Different Ways
+3. Launch System Preferences via Different Methods

 4. Force Restart Mac